rahulguptacse/HMTest/README.md

-# McArthurGlen automation proof of concept
+# CaZoo Car Search Moduke

-The primary objective of this POC is to showcase the ITG's ability to create front end automation framework for [Serravalle](https://www.mcarthurglen.com/it/outlets/it/designer-outlet-serravalle/)
+This is test to search car on Cazoo website

 ## How to run